toniarnold/aspnettest/doc/specflow.md

 The WebForms example was originally created using VS 2019 (the VS 2022 SpecFlow package created C# with `global using` incompatible with .NET Framework).
-It follows the same pattern as the Blazor example, it compiles, but it does not currently run with some sort of DLL hell exception: `Interface cannot be
+It follows the same pattern as the Blazor example, it compiles, but it does not currently run with some sort of [DLL hell exception](#the-webforms-specflow-rabbit-hole).
-resolved: TechTalk.SpecFlow.UnitTestProvider.IUnitTestRuntimeProvider('nunit')`
-\- even though the required `TechTalk.SpecFlow.NUnit.SpecFlowPlugin.dll` is present in the `bin` directory.

 Textual test scenarios are written in the